minhaj54/Your-Thumbnail-AI/SETUP.md

 4. Run the SQL migration from `supabase/migrations/001_initial_schema.sql` in your Supabase SQL editor
 5. Go to Storage and create a bucket named `thumbnails` (public)

-### 2. Razorpay Setup
+### 2. Cashfree Setup

-1. Create a Razorpay account and get your test API keys
+1. Create a Cashfree account and switch to the PG sandbox
+2. Create API keys from the Developer → Credentials section
-2. Set up webhook endpoint: `https://yourdomain.com/api/razorpay/webhook`
+3. Set up webhook endpoint: `https://yourdomain.com/api/cashfree/webhook`
-3. Enable webhook events: `payment.captured`, `payment.failed`, `order.paid`
+4. Enable webhook events: `PAYMENT_SUCCESS`, `PAYMENT_FAILED`

 ### 3. Environment Variables